InvisiblePro/InvisiblePro/README.md

 - 👨🏻‍🎓 Student of Grade X.
 - 👀 Interested in AI 🤖 projects with Python 🐍.
 - 🌱 Currently on the way of AI and ML with python
-- 🤝🏻 Looking to collaborate on Python project and OpenCV projects.
+- 🤝🏻 Looking to collaborate on Python and OpenCV projects.
 - 📫 Reach me out-- [@InvisiblePro](mailto:hacker.invisiblepro@proton.me)

 </h3>